Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 Luzon is the largest island of the Philippines and is home to Manila, the capital metropolis of the country.
-Where most people leave Luzon, we decided to stay and discover the beauty on this underrated destination for travelers and find out it’s one of the best places to see in the Philippines along the way.
+Where most people leave Luzon, we decided to stay and discover the beauty on this underrated destination for travelers.
+Personally, we think some of the best places to see in the Philippines are right in Luzon.

-We highly recommend visiting the ancient walled city of Intramuros.
+One of the best things to do in Luzon when it comes to Manila is visiting the ancient walled city of Intramuros.
 Check out Carlos Celdran’s tour dates as he is said to have the best-guided tours with stories in all of Manila.
 Sadly, we were unable to experience this ourselves since there were no tours for the dates we were in Manila.
+Be sure to plan ahead!

-Just south of Manila on Luzon, Tagaytay is a popular local holiday town.
+Just south of Manila on Luzon, Tagaytay is a popular local Luzon road trip destination.
 Tagaytay’s most famous spot to visit would be the still active Taal Volcano.
-The volcano is the second most active in the entire country and offers incredible views making it one of the best places to see in the Philippines!
+The volcano is the second most active in the entire country and offers incredible views.
+It’s easily one of the best places to see in the Philippines!

 When we visited we felt like we were in some sort of volcanic inception.
 It’s actually so confusing I am not even sure we quite understand.
 Taal Volcano Lake is a volcano that has a caldera that you climb to see another lake.
 WHAT?
 Essentially there are two different bodies of water you will be looking at a lake with a volcano with a lake.
 It makes our heads spin, but take our word for it, it’s beautiful and worth the short climb to the top for panoramic views!